Best Newsletter Tool for Principals: What to Look for and What to Avoid

 Avoid tools that put their own branding prominently on your newsletters unless you are on a paid plan.
 A newsletter that says "Powered by [Tool Name]" in the header tells parents something about your school's communication infrastructure that you may not want them to know.

 Daystage applies school branding from a single school profile setup.
 The logo, color, and school name appear on every newsletter automatically.
-There is no Daystage branding on newsletters, even on the free plan.
+Daystage branding is removed on paid plans.

 Features that sound important but are not